INEC to meet stakeholders on outstanding by-elections - Vanguard News

 On Oct.
 22, it announced the postponement of the by-elections due to the security situation in the country at that time.

-The commission, after it meeting with Resident Electoral Commissioners (RECs) where it suspended the by-elections, pledged to meet in two weeks to review its decision.
+The commission, after it meeting with Resident Electoral Commissioners (RECs) was it suspended the by-elections, pledged to meet in two weeks to review its decision.

+READ ALSO: Voter registration takes off Q1 2021 — Yakubu, INEC chair

 The Commission, according to Okoye met on Thursday to further review the situation and decided that: